Redirecting you to

 If you have invested in a certificate lifecycle management solution, this process will automatically be handled and your certificate will be promptly renewed.
 Otherwise, follow these steps to renew them on your own:

-• Send the CSR to the CA. Your CSR is all set and you are ready to move forward with the renewal process.
+• Send the CSR to the CA: Once your CSR is all set and you are ready to move forward with the renewal process.
 Next, check your email for instructions on how to send your recently generated CSR to your Certificate Authority.
 These details should be accompanied by a link that sends you to the next step.

 What if you want the benefits of prompt renewal but don’t want to constantly pay for new certificates?
 Consider investing in a multi-year plan.
 This provides consistent coverage but can also prompt significant savings.
 At Sectigo, we offer plans spanning up to a full six years.